 No, say archaeologists.
 Why not?
 “Too early.”

-• An ancient Egyptian document called The Brooklyn Papyrus recounts the efforts of an Egyptian noblewoman of the Thirteenth Dynasty (1809-1743 B.C.E.) to establish her legal ownership of 94 slaves.
+- An ancient Egyptian document now called the Brooklyn Papyrus recounts the efforts of an Egyptian noblewoman of the Thirteenth Dynasty (1809-1743 B.C.E.) to establish her legal ownership of 94 slaves.
 45 of the slave names are Semitic.
 Could this be proof that the Israelites were enslaved in Egypt at that time?

 No, say “biblical” archaeologists.
 Why not?
 “Too early.”